kmdouglass/bstore/docs/quickstart.rst

 manager::

   conda update conda
-  conda install -c kmdouglass -c soft-matter bstore
+  conda install -c kmdouglass -c soft-matter -c conda-forge bstore

 Alternatively, the source code for B-Store may be cloned from https://github.com/kmdouglass/bstore/.
 A list of dependencies may be